Tifa (drum)

 The tifa, tiwa or tiva is a single-headed goblet drum used throughout the Maluku Islands of Eastern Indonesia, where it is traditionally the "dominant instrument" in Maluku province music.
-The term tifa has been used outside of the Maluku Islands, including on the island of Java and on the island of New Guinea, in Indonesia's Papua province.
+The term tifa has been used outside of the Maluku Islands, including on the island of Java and on the island of New Guinea, in Indonesia's Papuan provinces.

-Where the Maluku-tradition tifas tend to be unadorned or plain, the Papua-province tifas tend to be decorated with patterns and symbols, which may be ethnic or spiritual in nature.
+Where the Maluku-tradition tifas tend to be unadorned or plain, the Papua-tradition tifas tend to be decorated with patterns and symbols, which may be ethnic or spiritual in nature.

 Forms

 With two overall traditions, Papuan and Maluku, there are two basic forms for the tifa drums.
 Papua hourglass drums tend to be more slender and often have a handle.
 They are played with the empty hand.
 Some of them are made from lenggua wood ("thick and strong".)
-The drumhead is made from deerhide or lizard skin.
+The drumhead can be made from variety of skins, such as deerhide, lizard skin, goat hide, stingray skin, or magewang skin.

 The Maluku tifa is more of a tubular drum without a handle.
 It varies in size, and may use a woven rattan rope with badeng pegs to tension the drumhead, which is made of goat skin.
-It may be played with empty hands or from a drumstick made from sago palm fronds, coconut fronds, rattan or gaba-gaba (sections of long sago palms 60-100 cm long).
+It may be played with empty hands or from a drumstick made from sago palm fronds, coconut fronds, rattan or gaba-gaba (sections of long sago palms 60–100 cm long).